Raunak-Sarmacharya/kcn-seniors-docs/docs/wordpress-basics/wordpress-basics-overview.md

 5. Use our pre-built Elementor templates for consistency
 6. Save and publish

-**Critical**: All KCN Seniors pages must be created with Elementor Pro to maintain design consistency.
+**Critical**: All pages must be created with Elementor Pro to maintain design consistency.

 ---